Ironhack-Data-Madrid-Marzo-2021/lab-vikings/README.md

 - **if the `Saxon` array is empty**, should return _**"Vikings have won the war of the century!"**_
 - **if the `Viking` array is empty**, should return _**"Saxons have fought for their lives and survive another day..."**_
 - **if there are at least 1 `Viking` and 1 `Saxon`**, should return _**"Vikings and Saxons are still in the thick of battle."**_

+## BONUS

+Create a game using the classes you defined.
+For this, you will need to:
+- Create a new `file.py`
+- Import the classes you defined earlier
+- Define functions to create the workflow of the game: i.e. functions to create teams (maybe you can create random teams with your classmates' names), run the game, etc.

 ## Deliverables